How the States Got Their Shapes

 But this wasn’t the only western land Connecticut claimed very late into the game.
 We also owned part of Ohio.
 In fact, surviving architecture in the Western Reserve mimics that of the New England towns from which its settlers originally came.
 Cleveland’s Public Square is even characteristic of a traditional New England town Green.

 Did I say Cleveland?
 Cleveland is so-named because a team from the land company led by Moses Cleaveland traveled to the Reserve to prepare surveys.
 The group also founded Cleveland, which would become the largest city in the region.
-(The arbitrary decision to drop the “a” in the name of the community was done by a printer early in the settlement’s existence, Cleveland taking less room on a printed page than Cleaveland.)
+(The arbitrary decision to drop the “a” in the name of the community was said to have been done by a printer early in the settlement’s existence, Cleveland taking less room on a printed page than Cleaveland.)

 Moses Cleaveland didn’t seem to care, as he never bothered visiting the area again.
 He died in Canterbury in Connecticut where he is buried.
 Finally, in 1800, Connecticut ceded the territory to Ohio.